The Best Italian Appetizer Recipes

 Antipasto platter ideas

-A classic start to any Italian meal, an antipasto platter consists of a delightful assortment of cured meats, cheeses, olives, and pickled veggies that pair nicely together.
+A classic start to any Italian meal, an antipasto platter consists of a delightful assortment of cured meats, Italian cheeses, olives, and pickled veggies that pair nicely together.
 There is no cooking involved.

 That being said, building your own antipasto platter can be a creative and enjoyable process.
 Here are a few tips to get you started: